sushantkumar007007/Design-Pattern-Recognition-using-Large-Language-Models-/README.md

 2. Required Python packages installed (NumPy, Matplotlib, scikit-learn, TensorFlow, etc.)
 3. See the requirement.txt to install all the necessary packages
-4. Access to the datasets folder (design patterns files and non-design patterns files), which includes all the files of five design patterns and files which do not implement any design pattern.
+4. Access to the datasets folder (design patterns files and non-design patterns files), which includes all the files of five design patterns and files which do not implement any design pattern. a).
-	a.
 Five folders each for design patterns.
-Each design pattern folders also have a subfolders, which includes files which donot implement that specific design pattern.
+Each design pattern folders also have a subfolders, which includes files which donot implement that specific design pattern. b).
-	b.
 A file name "non-implemented DP" containes files which donot implement any design pattern.

 Replication Steps